natefrog808/not-kill-tony-hypercast/README.md

-# AI Kill Tony Platform
+# Not Kill Tony Hypercast

 An advanced AI-powered comedy show platform that recreates the Kill Tony experience using artificial intelligence, real-time audience interaction, and dynamic performance generation.